shuklak13/Statistics/notes/DataSciencePipeline.md

         * Better scaling w/ large quantities of data (b/c less overhead)
     * SQLite
         * a very fast, small, lightweight DB
-        * SQLite is a library that gets "embedded" inside that uses it
+        * SQLite is a C library that gets "embedded" inside that uses it
+            * also comes with a CLI that can be used to modify the database file
         * a "file-based" DB instead of a "process-based" DB
-            * when an app uses SQLite, data is sent to files rather than to sockets
+            * when an app uses SQLite, data is sent to a file rather than to sockets
-        * however, SQLite has no user management system
+            * only one cross-platform file is used to store the entire database
         * useful for embedded apps - those that need portability w/o external dependencies, such as small mobile apps or games
-        * not useful for an application that requires distributed access
             * also useful for testing without using a full DB
+        * however, SQLite has no user management system
+            * not useful for an application that requires concurrent or distributed access (all data stored in 1 file on 1 host, so only 1 write may occur at a time)
+        * dynamically and weakly typed, unlike most RDBMS, which are staticlly and strongly typed
+        * very popular - used in most browsers (Chrome, Firefox, Opera, Safari), some web frameworks (Django, Ruby on Rails), and some operating systems (Android, Win10)
     * MySQL
         * most popular DB - commonl in web apps
         * easy, feature-rich, scalable, and secure